microsoft/rushstack.io-website/docs/api/node-core-library.filesystem.writefile.md

 ## FileSystem.writeFile() method

 Writes a text string to a file on disk, overwriting the file if it already exists.
-Behind the scenes it uses `fs.writeFileSync()`<!-- -->.
+Behind the scenes it uses `fs.writeFileSync()`.

 <b>Signature:</b>